China TV pulls Arsenal game after Mesut Özil's Uighur comments | DW | 15.12.2019

 The Chinese Football Association (CFA) said Özil's comments were "unacceptable" and "hurt the feelings" of Chinese supporters.

-Arsenal said Oezil's comments were his personal opinion and that the club kept out of politics.
+Arsenal said Özil's comments were his personal opinion and that the club kept out of politics.

 -